singularit-de/django-rest-aggregation/README.md

     class Meta:
         fields = ['test123__gte', 'test123__lte']
 ```
-A shortcut for setting a value Filtersets is the **aggregated_filtering_fields** class variable.
+A shortcut for setting value Filtersets is the **aggregated_filtering_fields** class variable.
-This automatically creates a FilterSet Class for filtering the value field.
+This automatically creates a FilterSet class for filtering the value field.

 ```python
 class BookViewSet(GenericViewSet, AggregationMixin):